-There are 9,253 IPOs after excluding those with an offer price below \$5.00 per share, unit offers, ADRs, closed-end funds, oil & gas limited partnerships, acquisition companies, REITs, bank and S&L IPOs, and firms not listed on CRSP.
+There are 9,253 IPOs after excluding those with an offer price below \$5.00 per share, unit offers, ADRs, closed-end funds, oil & gas limited partnerships, special purpose acquisition companies (SPACs), REITs, bank and S&L IPOs, small best efforts offers, and firms not listed on CRSP within 6 months of the IPO.
 Missing numbers are supplemented by direct inspection of prospectuses on EDGAR, information from Dealogic for IPOs after 1991, Howard and Co.'s Going Public: The IPO Reporter from 1980-1985, the Graeme Howard-Todd Huxster collection of IPO prospectuses for 1975-2006, and the Stanford GSB microfiche collection of registration statements form the 1980s.
 Tech stocks are defined as internet-related stocks plus other technology stocks, not including biotech.
 Loughran and Ritter (2004) list the SIC codes in their appendix 3 and sources of founding dates in appendix 1.
 Age is defined as the year of the IPO minus the year of founding.
 For buyout-backed IPOs, the founding date of the predecessor company is used.
 For rollups, the founding date of the oldest acquired company is used in most cases.
 Private equity (PE) or buyout-backed IPOs were restricted to "reverse LBOs" in the 1980s and 1990s.
 Jerry Cao has assisted with providing information on which IPOs are buyout-backed.
+Will Gornall and Ilya Strebulaev, among others, have assisted with providing information on venture capital-backed IPOs.
+Laura Field, Martin Kenney, Alexander Ljungqvist, Don Patton, and Bill Wilhelm, among others, have assisted with providing information on the year of founding.

 The financial backers of some companies are easy to classify, such as when Sequoia Capital and Kleiner Perkins invested in Google, or when KKR invested in Dollar General.
 But other situations involve growth capital investing, as when Warburg Pincus finances a company that rolls up some doctors' offices.
 With just two categories (VC and buyout), there is some arbitrariness in the categorization of IPOs backed by growth capital investors.
-467 growth capital-backed IPOs are classified as VC-backed.
+472 growth capital-backed IPOs are classified as VC-backed.